 The #1 risk when investing in loans

-A borrower who doesn’t reimburse the loans is obviously the greatest risk when investing in P2P loans or through real-estate or business crowdfunding.
+A borrower who doesn’t reimburse the loans is obviously the greatest risk when investing in loans.
+Unfortunately, individual borrowers may be unable to reimburse their loans, real-estate projects may fail, and businesses may go bankrupt.
+Overall, all loans kinds are likely to default.
 In this article, we’ll examine the possible outcomes, based on real-life situations.

 Loans covered by a buyback guarantee

 Most P2P lending platforms offer loans covered by a buyback guarantee A buyback guarantee is a guarantee provided by the platform or a loan originator.
 If repayment of a loan is delayed by more than a given delay (usually 30 or 60 days), the platform or loan originator will buy back the loan.
 The guarantee may cover only part of the capital, or in a much more interesting case, both the capital and accrued interests.
 As the conditions vary from one platform to another, it’s very important to check this point..
 If the investor is late, the investor is reimbursed the principal and accrued interests after a given delay.

 This guarantee is applied automatically; once a borrower stops reimbursing, after the delay expires, the loan is automatically bought back by the originator.

 The delay varies from one platform to another.
 Most use a 60 days dela, but it may be shorter.

 Here are the buyback trigger delays and coverage for several platforms, as of April 2021.
 These platforms offer loans covered by a guarantee which covers both principal and accrued interest :

 |Afranga||60 days||Afranga FAQ|

 |Mintos||60 days||Mintos FAQ|